Review: Montane Alpine 850 Nano Hoodie - Jacket

 Most of the insulation is goose down, but there are two areas where synthetic insulation - Primaloft Gold (100% recycled) - is used, in the high-moisture area under the armpits, and also in a panel in front of your throat and up under the chin.

-Performance - It is aimed at keeping you warm, but not too warm during movement.
+Performance - It is aimed at keeping you warm, but not not too warm, during movement.
 It’s not a belaying jacket, for example, where you are standing around for ages not moving much.
 I found the warmth-to-weight ratio to be satisfyingly high, even when just standing around though.
 And we are all different in how much heat we give off when moving - for me it’s quite a lot - but I was able to stay comfortable moving, controlling heat-retention with the main zip just fine.

 The aspect of it’s performance that astonished me was how quick-drying it is.
-The goose down inside is ExpeDRY, which essentially bonds gold particles to the down.
-Any heat basically warms the gold up first, the vibrations of which then warms up the down faster than it would otherwise - this not only keeps the jacket drier when sweating and moving, but if you get soaked will get the jacket drier faster as well.
+The goose down inside is something called ExpeDRY, which essentially bonds gold particles to the down.
+Any heat warms the gold up first, the vibrations of which then warms up the down faster than it would otherwise - this not only keeps the jacket drier when sweating and moving, but if you get soaked will get the jacket drier faster as well.
 They say “50% faster” and I was prepared to be underwhelmed but in a test where I soaked the arm of the jacket while wearing it (it took a while, and hand-pressure, to get through the DWR), with cold water, outside on a 1 degree C day.
 Honestly, even in that temp it dried at least 50% faster than the synthetic jacket I did the same test on.
 After 15 mins it was noticeably drier, whereas the synthetic still felt just as wet as it had started.
 True, immediately after the initial wetting, the synthetic jacket was warmer, as you’d expect in that comparison, but how quickly the down dried compared to the synthetic was frankly astonishing.

-Zips & Pockets - It has two hand pockets, with the insulation on the exterior of the pocket only, which is good, your body will do the warming on the inside.
-A gripe here is that I really feel it’s missing a couple of internal ‘stuff’ pockets though, one each side, for stuffing larger items like a hat, or gloves in, next to your body where it’s warm.
+A gripe here is that I really feel it’s missing a couple of large internal ‘drop-in’ pockets, one each side, for stuffing items like a hat, or gloves in, next to your body to keep them warm.
 There is no chest pocket either, which is less of an gripe but which would have been nice.
 I know it’s about keeping weight down but we all love having enough pockets on external clothes.

 The zip-pulls are very light-weight also, and feel quite sharp-edged with bare hands.
 The feel of those could have been made nicer, I think.
-But, they do keep the weight down and are long enough to use with gloves on.
+But, they do keep the weight down and the pulls are long enough to use with gloves on.

 SUMMARY…